-There are carry handles on this toilet, but they are just cutouts in the plastic.
+There are carry handles on this toilet, but they are just cutouts in plastic.
 And since it weighs about 5.5 lbs, you’ll likely have to carry it with both of your hands after a while.
 This is not very convenient, especially for hikers and backpackers who prefer camping off the beaten path.

 Perhaps the biggest downside of this toilet is the price point.
 It is not too expensive at some $75, but there are some better options for the same amount of money.
-There are a few flushing toilets in this price range, which are usually more convenient because they consist of two detachable parts.
+There are a few portable flush toilets in this price range, which are usually more convenient because they consist of two detachable parts.
 They are easier to store and carry, and they give you the satisfaction of flushing out in the wilderness.

-The Alpcour is another flushing portable toilet for campers who want a more comfortable experience.
+The Alpcour is another flushable portable toilet for campers who want a more comfortable experience.
 The top section of the toilet features a seat and the freshwater container, while the bottom part features just the waste container.
 The two components are detachable, and each one has a convenient carry handle.

-This flushing toilet uses no batteries, so it is really easy to set up.
+This flush toilet uses no batteries, so it is really easy to set up.
 Also, it comes with an extra sprayer – if there’s any mess you’d like to clean up quickly, just attach the sprayer to the water tank.
 The sprayer is small and lightweight so it’s not going to weigh you down at all, and it’s super simple to use.

-Another thing I really like about this toilet is that the tank has a rotating spout.
+Another thing I really like about this camping toilet is that the tank has a rotating spout.
 When you want to empty the tank just rotate the spout for an easy and mess-free experience.
 There is a seal on the snout, so you don’t have to worry about any leaks.

 On top of all that, this toilet also comes with a carrying tote.
-It makes it a lot easier to carry the toilet in one piece, plus it’s great for storing this – the nondescript black bag doesn’t draw any attention, and you won’t ever have to explain to your guests why you have a tiny toilet in your closet.
+It makes it a lot easier to carry the camping toilet in one piece, plus it’s great for storing this – the nondescript black bag doesn’t draw any attention, and you won’t ever have to explain to your guests why you have a tiny toilet in your closet.

 The only downside of the Alpcour portable toilet is the price point.
 It is quite expensive at some $200, but that’s the price you have to pay for comfortable toilet use on your camping trips.
 And at least you don’t have to buy any waste bags for it!